 I know what your thinking?
 I couldn’t possibly be doing another Bang & Olufsen Headphone review.
-Well yes actually, I am, and the B&O H8 is just happen to be my favorite ones yet.
+Well, yes, actually, I am, and the B&O H8 just happens to be my favorite ones yet.

-Today we are taking a look at the Bang & Olufsen Beoplay H8 the companies entry-level wireless noise cancelling headphone aimed at the luxury consumer market.
-B&O offers a lot of similar looking headphones but this is really the only one I would consider buying and if you want to know why then you are going to have to read on to find out.
+Today we are looking at the Bang & Olufsen Beoplay H8, the companies entry-level wireless noise-canceling headphone aimed at the luxury consumer market.
+B&O offers a lot of similar-looking headphones, but this is really the only one I would consider buying, and if you want to know why, you will have to read on to find out.

 That old familiar style

-As I mentioned in the Beoplay H7 headphone review, Bang & Olufsen, a company famed for their dedication to design, has managed to form the identity of their headphone line through continuity.
-They all kind of look like each other and that is a very good thing because the H8 are a mighty fine looking set of headphones.
+As I mentioned in the Beoplay H7 headphone review, Bang & Olufsen, a company famed for their dedication to design, has managed to form their headphone line’s identity through continuity.
+They all kind of look like each other, and that is a perfect thing because the H8 is a mighty fine-looking set of headphones.
 The H8 has sleek, clean lines and discrete tasteful branding.
-They are made from a combination of metal and leather and look high end and luxurious whether you are holding them in your hand or standing across the street.
+They are made from a combination of metal and leather and look high-end and luxurious whether you are holding them in your hand or standing across the street.

 Build Quality is Top Notch

-There are few headphones on the market that feel as well made or as luxurious as the Beoplay H8.
-The use of materials is what gives it the premium feel and everywhere you look its either metal or leather.
-Despite this they still don’t feel heavy or cumbersome.
-Yes they are no whippets like the Bose QC35 but the added weight feels more like quality shining through than intrusive unnecessary bulk.
+Few headphones on the market feel as well made or as luxurious as the Beoplay H8.
+The use of materials gives it a premium feel, and it’s either metal or leather everywhere you look.
+Despite this, they still don’t feel heavy or cumbersome.
+Yes, they are no whippets like the Bose 700, but the added weight feels more like quality shining through than intrusive, unnecessary bulk.

-The headband slider is beautifully smooth as are the swivel and picot points on the earcups.
-Even the switches are a step above what you see from other companies but I think its the pads that deserve the most praise.
-I believe they are made from lambs leather (a nice step up from protein leather other manufacturers offer) and despite them being an on ear as opposed to an over ear headphone they still remained comfortable throughout the many hours of testing we did for this review.
+The headband slider is beautifully smooth, as are the swivel and pivot points on the earcups.
+Even the switches are a step above what you see from other companies, but I think it’s the pads that deserve the most praise.
+I believe they are made from lambs leather (a nice step up from protein leather other manufacturers offer).
+Despite them being an on-ear instead of an over-ear headphone, they remained comfortable throughout the many hours of testing we did for this review.

 Comfort and isolation.

-The comfort is top notch.
-I may even go as far as saying that these are one of the most comfortable on ear headphones i have even used.
+The comfort is top-notch.
+I may even go as far as saying that these are among the most comfortable on-ear headphones I have even used.

-The contact points with your head are all dripping with that luxurious leather which is equally soft and breathable.
-The only gripe i have is that there are lighter wireless headphones on the market.
-However, for me the extra heft was paired with the build quality being so good so I can certainly live with it for that reason.
+Your head’s contact points are all dripping with that luxurious leather that is equally soft and breathable.
+The only gripe I have is that there are lighter wireless headphones on the market.
+However, for me, the extra heft was paired with the build quality being so good, so I can certainly live with it for that reason.

-Isolation is top draw. the combination of closed back design helps block or dampen most external noise but then you throw on some very good ANC (Active Noise Cancellation) on top of that and you are transported to a world where only the most jarring sounds can penetrate your earspace.
+Isolation is top draw. the combination of closed-back design helps block or dampen most external noise.
+Still, then you throw on some excellent ANC (Active Noise Cancellation) on top of that, and you are transported to a world where only the most jarring sounds can penetrate your ear space.

-In speaking on the noise cancelling itself I rate it pretty highly.
-It is a touch below what you find on the classleading Bose QC35 II and Sony WH-1000XM2 headphones but it is certainly nothing to be sniffed at.
-The quantity of the noise that they reduce is significant in quantity but what you will notice is a touch more of that pressure build up feeling when you turn the ANC on.
+In speaking on the noise-canceling itself, I rate it pretty highly.
+It is a touch below what you find on the class-leading Bose QC35 II and Sony WH-1000XM4 headphones, but it is certainly nothing to be sniffed at.
+The quantity of the noise that they reduce is significant in quantity but what you will notice is a touch more of that pressure build-up feeling when you turn the ANC.

-The Low end has some impact on it and it produces a nice midbass and some hard hitting sub bass when required but at times lack the pace of the Sony WH.
-The H8 aren’t bass-centric headphone but can easily produce a satisfying quantity when its asked of them.
+The Low end has some impact on it, and it produces a nice midbass and some hard-hitting sub-bass when required but at times lack the pace of the Sony WH.
+The H8 aren’t bass-centric headphones but can easily produce a satisfying quantity when it’s asked of them.

-Soundstage is really affected when the ANC is turned on, which is the way I suspect most of you will be using them.
-It comes across more closed in than when used without the noise cancellation but all things considered, it is not too much of a sacrifice when you weigh up the benefits that you can have from using such a technology.
+Soundstage is really affected when the ANC is turned on, which is how I suspect most of you will be using them.
+It comes across as more closed in than when used without the noise cancellation but all things considered, it is not too much of a sacrifice when you weigh up the benefits that you can have from using such a technology.

 Price and Competition

-The price for the B&O H8 is steep but then it is a quality product and more luxurious in the hand than the Bose or Sony options.
+The B&O H8 is steep, but then it is a quality product and more luxurious in hand than the Bose or Sony options.
 Is this trade-off worth it?
-The QC35 and WH1000 perform to a technically better level but at the same time the Beoplay are stronger in the styling and build departments.
+The QC35 and WH1000 perform to a technically better level, but at the same time, the Beoplay is stronger in the styling and build departments.

-While the B&O H8 are great headphones the problem is that their competition is truly top draw and handily outperform them.
-Bang and Olufsen might try and sell you on the fact that their headphones are for the “classier” buyer or premium market but the H8 are set to retail at $500 and the Sony at $350?
-IF you’re looking for a set of noise-canceling headphones I really think this is a no-brainer.
+While the B&O H8 are great headphones, the problem is that their competition is truly top draw and handily outperforms them.
+Bang and Olufsen might try and sell you on the fact that their headphones are for the “classier” buyer or premium market, but the H8 are set to retail at $500 and the Sony at $350?
+IF you’re looking for a set of noise-canceling headphones, I really think this is a no-brainer.

-The big problem here, as is the case with pretty much all Bang & Olufsen headphones is that they just represent terrible value for money.
+As is the case with pretty much all Bang & Olufsen headphones, the big problem is that they represent terrible value for money.

-As it is though I like the H8, I really like them but I would (and have) still chose the competition not just because they are cheaper but because they are both cheaper and perform better.
-That said the B&O H8 are still a gorgeous pair of headphones that sound very, very good
+As it is, though, I like the H8, I really like them, but I would (and have) still chose the competition not just because they are cheaper but because they are both cheaper and perform better.
+That said, the B&O H8 is still a gorgeous pair of headphones that sound very, very good.